 Abstract

 Human selection during crop domestication alters numerous traits, including disease resistance.
-Little is known about how crop domestication affects quantitative interactions with generalist pathogens.
-To study how crop domestication impacts plant resistance to generalist pathogens, and correspondingly how this interacts with the pathogen’s genetics, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
+Little is known about how crop variation affects quantitative interactions with generalist pathogens.
+To study how genetic variation within a domesticated crop impacts plant resistance to generalist pathogens, and uncover variants in pathogen’s genetics, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
 We quantified variation in lesion size of 97 B. cinerea genotypes (isolates) on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
 Lesion size was significantly controlled by plant domestication, plant genetic variation, and the pathogen’s genotype.
-Overall, resistance was slightly elevated in the wild tomato accessions.
 Genome-wide association (GWA) mapping in B. cinerea identified a highly polygenic collection of genes.
 This suggests that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
 Critically, we identified a discrete subset of B. cinerea genes where the allelic variation was linked to altered virulence against the wild versus domesticated tomato accessions.
 This indicates that this generalist pathogen already has the necessary allelic variation in place to handle the introgression of wild resistance mechanisms into the domesticated crop.

 Introduction